lamystere/endless-orgasm-machine/README.md

 ## Wait, isn't this the Edge-o-Matic 3000?

 This is a fork of that project with a different set of goals.
 The main goal is to make the project accessible to the maker community by keeping the hardware and software simple and DIY friendly - like [the original Nogasm](https://github.com/nogasm/nogasm) that started it all was.
 The Edge-o-Matic code is designed around selling well-made but proprietary hardware and is [locked into it through closed-source code](https://github.com/MausTec/eom-hal-dist), crippling attempts to use it with DIY hardware.
-It also included a lot of code to connect to related devices and services.
+It also included a lot of code to connect to related products and services.

 This project is vastly simplified.
 You can try it using almost any modern ESP32 device with no additional customization.
 You will need to connect a pressure sensor and inflatable buttplug to make it functional, but that's it.
 It's meant to be operated wirelessly rather than through the additional hardware of a screen, knob, LEDs, network jack, etc.